 France is a country lapped by oceans on three sides and there is plenty of fish and shellfish to please everyone’s taste.
 The French have developed many ways of cooking.
 Simple filets are topped with delicious cream and mushroom sauces – and best of all, the great fish dish that everyone raves about, the combination of many fishes, called Bouillabaisse.

-Only You.
 We were served the most delicious bouillabaisse few streets behind the harbour of Port Lympia in Nice – in a small restaurant with the weird name “Only You – Le Millenium”.
 Here Milanka makes all food, while her husband Gilbert serves, plays keyboard and performs French songs, or make sure he sing a song from any country guests come from.
 Gilbert used to travel around the world until he met Milanka, the Serbian chef.

 Milanka can cook real bouillabaisse – the French version of fish soup – and she treats us with seven varieties of fish and shellfish.
 Seven – neither more nor less.
 For years Milanka worked at a restaurant that served bouillabaisse to 300 people every day.
 However, too be served her bouillabaisse make sure you order the meal 24 hours in advance.